-If you have questions or concerns about getting the help you need, or have suggestions about how the Faculty of Medicine can better support your overall wellbeing, please contact Karen Ross, your Graduate & Postdoctoral Wellbeing Support Coordinator.
+If you have questions or concerns about getting the help you need, or have suggestions about how the Faculty of Medicine can better support your overall wellbeing, please contact Alisha Lettman, your Graduate & Postdoctoral Wellbeing Support Coordinator.

 FIND PROFESSIONAL SUPPORT

-UBC Counselling Services currently offers appointments by phone.
+UBC Counselling Services currently offers appointments in person and by phone/video.
 Students can call 604-822-3811 to schedule a Wellness Advising appointment (the starting point for connecting to resources such as brief counselling).
 Services are free of charge to UBC students.
+We now have an embedded counsellor specifically dedicated to Research Graduate Students in the Faculty of Medicine.
+Click here for more information.

 Vancouver Coastal Health Access & Assessment Centre serves as an entry point for mental health and/or substance use services through Vancouver Coastal Health.